The Importance of Date Nights for Parents Who Homeschool

 Will we still have a close marriage relationship?
 One way to make sure that happens is to spend time together now.

-If you’d like to have regular date nights but you find yourself in a season of life where it feels too hectic or you don’t any extra money in the budget, how can you make them happen?
+If you’d like to have regular date nights but you find yourself in a season of life where it feels too hectic or you don’t have any extra money in the budget, how can you make them happen?

 Here’s some practical advice for making date nights happen: